martinlindhe/efyran/README.md

 /buffit						- buff target
-/dropbuff <name>            - drop buff from all peers in zone, partial buff name match. "all" to drop all buffs /dropinvis                  - drop invisibility on all peers in zone
+/dropbuff <name>            - drop buff from all peers in zone, partial buff name match. "all" to drop all buffs /dropinvis                  - drop invisibility on all peers in zone /gathercorpses              - summon nearby corpses into a pile

 /fdi             			- find item by partial name
 /fmi                        - find missing item. report peers who lack an item